heavyai/heavydb-tableau-connector/README.md

 Install a Java distribution, current recommended by Tableau is Java 8 from https://adoptopenjdk.net/ .

-Acquire `omnisci-jdbc-x.y.z.jar` from the `bin` directory of an OmniSci distribution and place it in the Tableau Drivers dir.
+Acquire `heavyai-jdbc-x.y.z.jar` from the `bin` directory of a HEAVY.AI distribution and place it in the Tableau Drivers dir.
 On macOS this is under `~/Library/Tableau/Drivers`, on Windows it is `c:\Program Files\Tableau\Drivers`.

 Copy the generated `omnisci_jdbc.taco` to the Tableau Repository Connectors dir.
 On macOS this is under `~/Documents/My Tableau Repository/Connectors`, on Windows it is `%HOMEPATH%\Documents\My Tableau Repository\Connectors`.